collegeman/sharepress/readme.txt

 Tags: facebook, twitter, social, like, posts, page Requires at least: 2.9
 Tested up to: 4.2.2
-Stable tag: 2.2.33
+Stable tag: 2.2.34

 Automatic posting and reposting to Facebook and Twitter.

 == Description ==

-[SharePress](https://getsharepress.com/?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=sharepress) is a WordPress plugin that automatically shares your content to Facebook and Twitter.
+**SharePress** is a WordPress plugin that automatically shares your content to Facebook and Twitter.

-Support for LinkedIn, and more goodies are coming in [version 3.0](https://getsharepress.com/?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=version-3.0).
+**Note:** This version of SharePress is being sunset, and will no longer be supported after December 31, 2015.
+You can read about this decision [here](http://aaroncollegeman.sites.fatpandadev.com/the-story-of-sharepress-and-the-future-of-social-media/).
+There are currently no plans to continue SharePress development beyond December 31, 2015.

-Features include:
+Features of this plugin include:

 * Automatically publish your WordPress posts to your personal Facebook wall

-Upgrade to the Pro version for e-mail based support directly from the developers and access to these features:

 * Publish to all of the Facebook pages you manage
 * Publish to your Twitter followers
 * Customize each Facebook status message